rehierl/node-tree-outliner/1-2-node-trees/3-5-token-sequence.md

-When processing nodes that do not have an effect on the current outline (if no node that has an effect on the current outline is located in between), it does not matter if it is a single node, a subtree of such nodes, sequences of subtrees of such nodes, or no such node at all: The current outline will remain unchanged.
+When processing nodes that do not have an effect on the current outline (if no node that has an effect on the current outline is located in between), it does not matter if it is a single node, a subtree of such nodes, sequences of such subtrees, or no such node at all: The current outline will remain as is.

 Replacing the tags of a tag sequence by tokens therefore allows to generalize tag sequences into token sequences: